NON-DISCRIMINATION AND ANTI-HARASSMENT POLICY

-- Physical assault, and/or physical sexual acts perpetrated against a person’s will or where a person is incapable of giving consent due to the use of drugs or alcohol, or due to an intellectual or other disability.
+- Physical contact of a sexual nature perpetrated without consent (e.g., without clear words or actions that are knowingly, freely and actively given indicating permission to engage in mutually agreed upon sexual activity) or where a person is incapable of giving consent due to the use of drugs or alcohol, or due to an intellectual or other disability.
 This includes rape, sexual assault, sexual battery and sexual coercion.

 - Direct or implied threats that submission to sexual advances will be a condition of employment, work status, compensation, promotion, grades, or letters of recommendation.

-- Sexual advances, physical or implied, or direct propositions of a sexual nature.
-This activity may include inappropriate/unnecessary touching or rubbing against another, sexually suggestive or degrading jokes or comments, remarks of a sexual nature about one’s clothing and/or body, preferential treatment in exchange for sexual activity, and the inappropriate display of sexually explicit pictures, text, printed materials, or objects that do not serve an academic purpose.
+- Unwelcome sexual advances, physical or implied, or direct propositions of a sexual nature.
+This activity may include inappropriate/unnecessary touching or rubbing against another, sexually suggestive or degrading jokes or comments, remarks of a sexual nature about one’s clothing or body, preferential treatment in exchange for sexual activity, and the inappropriate display of sexually explicit pictures, text, printed materials, or objects that do not serve an academic purpose.

-- A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort and/or that humiliates another.
+- A pattern of conduct, which can be subtle in nature, that has sexual overtones and is intended to create or has the effect of creating discomfort or that humiliates another.

+This Policy includes domestic violence, dating violence and stalking as forms of sexual harassment.
 Sexual harassment can occur regardless of the relationship, position or respective sex of the parties.
-Same sex harassment violates this policy as does harassment by a student of a faculty member or a subordinate employee of his/her supervisor.
+Same sex harassment violates this Policy, as does harassment by a student of a faculty member or a subordinate employee of his/her supervisor.

 At the University of Georgia, discriminatory harassment is defined as:

-Unwelcome verbal or physical conduct based on race, color, religion, national origin, sex, sexual orientation, age, genetic information, veteran status, or disability, when:
+Unwelcome verbal or physical conduct based on race, color, sex (including sexual harassment and pregnancy), sexual orientation, gender identity, ethnicity or national origin, religion, age, genetic information, disability, or veteran status when: